hexbus/ppebcr-docs/README.md

 There are 3 main versions of the PPEB.

-The original version with one PSRam (2Mb Sams)
+The original version with one PSRAM (2MB Sams)
-The updated v3 board with dual PSRam (8Mb Sams)
+The updated v3 board with dual PSRAM (8MB Sams)
-The SMD version with dual PSRam (8mb Sams), reset button, and rear mounted MicroSd and USB Ports.
+The SMD version with dual PSRAM (8MB Sams), reset button, and rear mounted MicroSD and USB Ports.

-## Assembly Guides <a name="AssemblyGuides"></a>
+## Assembly Guides <a name="assembly-guides"></a>

-Here you will find the guides for the different versions of the PPEB pcbs.
+Here you will find the guides for the different versions of the PPEB PCBs.

 [Click here for PPEB Version 2 & 3 Assembly guide](/PPEB-v2-V3.md)
 <br>